kiteluva/kiluva/README.md

 There could be ways better employed to further reduce the RMSE.
 This will likely tighten the grip on the relationship between features and popularity, therefore rise the Rsquared.

-All the results and plots in; “the regression codes and results.pdf”
+All the results and plots in; “the regression_results.pdf”